-Bower Place provides therapy to child, adolescent and adult NDIS participants, under Capacity Building Improved Daily Living funding.
+Bower Place provides therapy funded under the NDIS to children, adolescents and adults under the category Capacity Building Improved Daily Living.

-Our practitioners work with NDIS participants at every life stage from the youngest to the oldest, along with others in their support system to understand all perspectives and help to discover better ways to support change for a client, their family and in their wider world.
+Our work includes all NDIS participants, from the youngest to the oldest, along with all those who comprise their support system.
+This allows us to fully understand all perspectives on issues with which the client is struggling and discover better ways to support change for them, their family and within their wider world.

 How we can help

 At Bower Place, all service delivery is shaped to suit the client’s unique need rather than the practitioner delivering the service.
 We engage in a process which privileges the client’s specific request for change while also addressing the requirements of family and other helper and support people.
 These are all taken into account to formulate a way forward that meets all party’s needs.